dogecodes/react-chat-api/README.md

 # Chat API

-> Chat application for DogeCodes React course.
+> API for chat application for DogeCodes React course.

 This is a simple API server that implements a logic required to correct work of DogeCodes React Chat application.